umputun/remark42/README.md

 For safety and security reasons restore functionality not exposed outside of your server by default.
 The recommended way to restore from the backup is to use provided `scripts/restore-backup.sh`.
 It can run inside the container:

-`docker-compose exec remark42 /srv/restore-backup.sh {backup-filename.gz} {your site id}`
+`docker exec -it remark42 restore -f {backup-filename.gz} -s {your site id}`

-##### Schema migration

-One special case for backup/restore is schema migration.
-Some versions or remark42 may extend or change the schema and for such upgrades migration required.
-Provided migration script `scripts/migrate-data.sh` makes a fresh backup and then loads it back to your remark42 instance.

-`docker-compose exec remark42 /srv/migrate-data.sh {your site id}`

 ##### Manual backup

 In addition to automatic backups user can make a backup manually.
-This command makes `userbackup-{site id}-{timestamp}.gz`
+This command makes `userbackup-{site id}-{timestamp}.gz` by default.

+`docker exec -it remark42 backup -s {your site id}`

+##### Restore from backup

+Restore will clean all comments first and then will processed with complete import from a given file.

-`docker-compose exec remark42 /srv/create-backup.sh {your site id}`
+`docker exec -it remark42 restore -f {backup file name} -s {your site id}`

 ##### Backup format